-The idea that you can visualize your way to success is not a new one, but over the past few years it has gained tremendous popularity because of books such as the “The Secret” and other sense deprived mainstream propaganda.
-The idea is simple: you are your thoughts and therefore you can achieve almost anything you visualize.
-Sounds nice and feels like a brain candy for the masses, but it is just part of the new age deception.
+The idea that you can visualize your way to success has regained popularity thanks to self-improvement books like “The Secret” and other mainstream propaganda.
+The notion is simple: you are your thoughts, and therefore, you can achieve almost anything you think of.
+Sounds nice and feels like a brain candy for the masses, but for better or worse, this is just another new age deception.

-There are very specific reasons why visualization is nothing more than dust in your eyes.
 I read a long time ago that Arnold Schwarzenegger used to imagine that his biceps were as big as mountains.
-Dorian Yates and Frank Zane also used visualization tactics.
-Similar misconception make for a nice article in a popular magazine using highly muscular men to deceive you, but it is not good enough for me.
+Similar stories make for a nice article in a popular magazine relying on muscular men on steroids to deceive the teens, but it is not good enough for me.

-You can visualize that your biceps are as big as the planet.
+You can visualize that your biceps are as big as the planet if you want.
 You are still not getting bigger arms without answering the requirements of this Matrix world.

-People tend to confuse self-confidence with visualization.
-There is no doubt that self-confidence helps a lot in almost every situation.
-Real self-confidence, however, is always based on your abilities, results and inner strength.
+People tend to confuse confidence with visualization.
+Real confidence, however, is always based on your abilities, results and inner strength.
 When you have done the work and reached some form of success, you feel more confident.
 This has nothing to do with imagination or visualization.
-Successful actions always produces confidence while visualizing often ends as being nothing more than wishful thinking.
+Successful actions always produce confidence whereas visualizing is a form of wishful thinking.

-Nevertheless, visualization has its place when it comes to creative work, daydreaming and relaxation, but people have been misled into taking the principles way too literally.
+Visualization has its place in creative work, daydreaming and relaxation, but people have been misled into interpreting the principles too literally.
 In a way, visualization has become the McDonald’s of self-improvement.
-It tastes nice for a while, but once you are out of the restaurant you start to feel sick, but it is too late.
-Your money is already gone.
+It tastes nice for a while, but once you are out of the restaurant, you start to feel sick.
+But it’s too late.
+You already paid.